fahdkhan98/DBS-HotelManagement/README.md

 ![rooms info](https://user-images.githubusercontent.com/127228884/232336457-68e584e0-4de3-432c-a0b3-6c188b8944b6.png)

-## Room Facilities (roomservice.html)
-The functionality of this page is to order/book meals to a guest who calls in to the service desk to place the order. the customer can choose from a wide variety of cusines and order a full course meal.

-img

-# Steps to run the Project
+# Steps to run the above code
-## Follow these steps to run the project
+## Execute the below steps in Visual Studio Code Terminal
+### Extract the contents of the .zip file into a folder
 ```
-$  Reach to the folder cmd
+$ Navigate to the folder where the files are present using the cd function
+$ cd
+$ Activate Flask -  python -m venv venv
 $ venv/scripts/activate
 $  pip install -r requirements.txt
 $  set flask_app=app.py
 $  flask run